 Ricky from Income School is one of the more honest folks out there teaching about how to blog.
 He shares helpful information, and rarely have I disagreed with Income School's methods.

-Income School's membership, Project24, is too expensive for my liking, but is a really solid product.
+Income School's membership, Project24, is one of the ONLY blog-related courses I recommend.
 If you have a budget, I recommend checking it out.
-(I'm not an affiliate.)
 The team over at Income School really knows what they're doing and their recommendations can be trusted!

 Before you follow someone's advice, ask yourself: what do they get out of this?
 If I follow their advice, do they make money?
 If the answer is yes, that doesn't mean you should skip the advice!